david2407/animatedComponent/README.md

 project created with React + Vite

-npm install
+Install dependencies : npm install <br/>
-npm run dev
+Run project : npm run dev

 You can check the button on default container div and checnk the props